How to Have an Epic Family Vacation with Kids and Toddlers at Glacier National Park

 The first reason is that the park’s main lots can fill up fast during peak season (which is mid-June through August).

-The second reason has to do with the kids themselves: Glacier National Park is all about the hiking (besides a certain famous drive I’ll get to in a moment) and most kids are going to be happier hikers first thing in the morning while they’re fresher, less tired, and full of energy (at least…that’s my kids!!).
+The second reason has to do with the kids themselves: Glacier National Park is all about the hiking (besides a certain famous drive I’ll get to in a minute) and most kids are going to be happier hikers first thing in the morning while they’re fresher, less tired, and full of energy (at least…that’s my kids!!).

 You can also stay right in the park if you plan early enough.
 The park lodges book up early, often a year in advance or more.